onramper/docs/docs/API-Reference.md

 #### Partner context

 If you would like to receive a custom data set by you in the webhook payload you should send it in the body of the `POST` request of the [first step]('#first-step') of the purchase process.
 The first step of any purchase process is the step defined in the `nextStep` attribute of the `/rate` response.
-Currently is functionality is only available for `Moonpay` and `Wyre`.
+Currently, this functionality is only available for `Moonpay` and `Wyre`.

 ## Available gateways
+All gateways are available through API.
+However, most gateways will require you to display their widget at some stage during the transaction.
+The exceptions to this are Moonpay & Wyre, where you can fully customize the flow.

 #### Wyre